mangrovesdb/MangrovesDB/docs/source/documentation/Blockchain_Netwroks_on_MGDB.rst

 - Mangroves is a **gateway** to ``all public/private blockchain networks``, such as Ethereum, Polygon, Hyperledger Hyperledger, etc.
 - Develop Smart Contract leveraging relational database features.

-The initial version of the mangroves can interact with Ethereum and Hyperledger Fabric blockchain networks.
+The initial version of the mangroves can interact with Ethereum-compatible peojects, Solana and Hyperledger Fabric networks.

 .. toctree::
    :maxdepth: 2